nvidia-isaac/isaac_mission_dispatch/README.md

     Start the mission dispatch server with the official docker container.

     ```
-    docker run -it --network host nvcr.io/nvidia/isaac/mission-dispatch:2022.10.17_de4892b
+    docker run -it --network host nvcr.io/nvidia/isaac/mission-dispatch:2023.4.4_fa9afd5
     # To see what configuration options are, add --help option after the command.
     ```
 ### Deploy with Docker Compose

-To simplify the steps in the [Deploy with Official Docker Containers](#deploy-with-official-docker-containers) section, the two dependencies (MQTT broker/Postgres database) and the Mission Dispatch microservices (database/dispatch) are packaged into one docker-compose file.
+To simplify the steps in the [Deploy with Official Docker Containers](#deploy-with-official-docker-containers) section, the two dependencies (MQTT broker/Postgres database) and the Mission Dispatch microservices (database/dispatch) are packaged into one Docker Compose file.
 You can simply run the steps below to achieve the bring up all the microservices:

 ```
-cd mission_dispatch/docker_compose
+cd isaac_mission_dispatch/docker_compose
-docker-compose -f mission_dispatch_services.yaml up
+docker compose -f mission_dispatch_services.yaml up
-# run `docker-compose -f mission_dispatch_services.yaml down` if you want to bring down all the services.
+# run `docker compose -f mission_dispatch_services.yaml down` if you want to bring down all the services.
 ```

 ### Deploy with Kubernetes